MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### OneNote.App.SafeBootDialogActionTaken, Office.OneNote.Android.SafeBootDialogActionTaken, Office.Android.EarlyTelemetry.SafeBootDialogActionTaken

-The critical signal used to track user response when the user sees a safe boot dialog.
+The critical signal used to track user response when a safe boot dialog is shown.
 Safe boot dialog is shown when we were unable to launch repeatedly.
-User choice to safe boot is used as permission to clear app data to launch successfully.
 This is used to ensure critical regression detection for OneNote app and service health.
 User sees when they encounter critical boot crash bug.
-This info will help track if they crash cause has been resolved and user can launch the app successfully or not.
+This info will help track if the crash cause has been resolved and the user can launch the app successfully.

 The following fields are collected: